Arnab199993/CCNA_Networking_By_Jeremy-s_It_Lab/OsiModel/Notes.md

 Adjacent layer interaction refers to interaction between different layers of OSI model.
-Same layer interaction refers to interation between same layer of different hosts
+Same layer interaction refers to interation between same layer of different hosts.

+STP means Spanning Tree Protocol and it operates at layer 2.
+IEEE 802.3 is a standard number for ethernet.

+OSPF means open shortest path first
+STP has only layer 2 and layer 1 information.
+OSPF has layer 3, layer 2 and layer 1 information.
+Layer 3  has source IP address and destination ip address.

+When you use ipconfig /release, your computer sends a DHCPRELEASE message.The ipconfig /release command is used to release your computer's current IP address.

+The ipconfig /renew command is used to force your computer to get a new IP address from the DHCP server.